Visa

 If your spouse and/ or children will be accompanying you during your stay, we advise you to submit all applications at the same time, even if your family is arriving later.

-The national visa is issued for a period of three to twelve months.
-After arriving in Germany, you must apply for a residence permit based on your initial visa at the Foreigners’ Registration Office (Ausländerbehörde).
+The national visa is issued for a period of twelve months (except if the stay is planned for a shorter period of time).
+After arriving in Germany, you must apply for a residence permit (at least approx. 6-8 weeks before your visa expires) based on your initial visa at the Foreigners’ Registration Office (Ausländerbehörde).
+Detailed information can be found here.

 Short stays of up to three months